chilammps/Ovito/doc/python/introduction/overview.rst

 As you can see, the :py:class:`~ovito.vis.Viewport` class has several parameters that control the position and orientation of the camera, the projection type, and the field of view (FOV) angle.
-Note that this viewport will not be visible in OVITO's main window; it's only a temporary object used in the script.
+Note that this viewport will not be visible in OVITO's main window; it is only a temporary object used in the script.

 In addition we need to create a :py:class:`~ovito.vis.RenderSettings` object, which controls the rendering process (These are the parameters you normally set on the :guilabel:`Render` tab in OVITO's main window)::